 Public- and Private cloud.
 Giving choice of open infrastructure to the masses.

-Johan sees OpenStack as critical for all enterprises in order to provide options and create competition in an ever more centralized infrastructure world.
+Johan sees OpenStack and open infrastructure as critical for all enterprises in order to provide options and create competition in an ever more centralized infrastructure world.
 He, and the team at City, empower new types of industries and markets to use the power of OpenStack, to enable and increase innovation in their organizations.

 OIF is fundamentally critical in my opinion.
 Our world has changed dramatically in the last 10 years.
 From a democratic Internet only a few now dominate various layers of our digital world.
 OIF is choice to me.
 OIF might be the only foundation with with the possibility to make sure the world has access to solid software that can allow all countries to have long term innovation in all layers of the stack.
 With out the relentless work of the OIF i think we are in trouble.
 OIF also does not only stand for fundamentally important values to me - it also lives them.
 Something that is incredibly rare today.
 I want to continue make sure we further those. values and engage as many as possible to carry them forward.